IagoAleksander/urlShortener/README.md

 -   Delete a shortened link from their Link History
 -   Receive an error message when the `form` is submitted if:
     -   The `input` field is empty

-Your task is to build out the project to the designs inside the `/design` folder.
-See the designs in Figma here: https://bit.ly/330dJxN See the designs as a video here: https://bit.ly/3eEYboF

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.
-The designs are in JPG static format.
-This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding`, and `margin`.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.

-### Evaluation Criteria

--   **Dart** best practices
--   Show us your work through your commit history
--   We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program
--   Completeness: did you complete the features?
--   Correctness: does the functionality act in sensible, thought-out ways?
--   Maintainability: is it written in a clean, maintainable way?
--   Testing: is the code adequately tested?

-### Deliverables

-Make sure to include all source code in the repository.

-### CodeSubmit

-Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-**Have fun building!** 🚀

-The Apollon Fulfillment GmbH Team